openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ### Upgrade / Downgrade Strategy

 Upgrade expectations:
-* On upgrade, the OVN-K cluster manager will create the corresponding `EgressFirewallDNSName` CRs for each DNS name in the existing EgressFirewall resources.
-The `EgressFirewallDNSName` controller will start the DNS lookups for the `EgressFirewallDNSName` CRs and the `egressfirewall` plugin will also start updating the `.status` fields of the `EgressFirewallDNSName` CRs.
+* On upgrade, the OVN-K cluster manager will create the corresponding `DNSNameResolver` CRs for each DNS name in the existing EgressFirewall resources.
+The `DNSNameResolver` controller will start the DNS lookups for the `DNSNameResolver` CRs and the `ocp_dnsnameresolver` plugin will also start updating the `.status` fields of the `DNSNameResolver` CRs.
 The scenarios arising out of the order of the update of the various components are discussed in [Version Skew Strategy](#version-skew-strategy)

 Downgrade expectations:
-* On downgrade, the `EgressFirewallDNSName` CRs may still remain.
+* On downgrade, the `DNSNameResolver` CRs may still remain.
 However, these CRs would not have any impact on how EgressFirewall ACL rules are implemented in the downgraded cluster.
-Deleting the CR Definition of `EgressFirewallDNSName` from the cluster would remove all the `EgressFirewallDNSName` CRs.
+Deleting the CR Definition of `DNSNameResolver` from the cluster would remove all the `DNSNameResolver` CRs.

 ### Version Skew Strategy

 The following 2 scenarios may occur during the upgrade process:
 * Scenario 1: The Cluster DNS operator and the CoreDNS pods are upgraded first and then the OVN-K cluster manager and master pods.

-  In this scenario, the `egressfirewall` CoreDNS plugin will start inspecting each DNS lookup before the `EgressFirewallDNSName`
+  In this scenario, the `ocp_dnsnameresolver` CoreDNS plugin will start inspecting each DNS lookup before the `DNSNameResolver`
   CRs are created by the OVN-K cluster manager.
 The plugin will just respond with the response received from other plugins for the DNS lookups.
 As OVN-K master will be continuing the DNS lookups for DNS names with expired TTLs, CoreDNS will also be responding with the corresponding IP addresses and the TTLs, and the EgressFirewall functionality will still continue to work as before